 Your body at 13 weeks

 Sometimes, this discomfort may be prolonged and accompanied by cramps.
-If you experience this, and you notice some bleeding and a burning sensation when peeing, consult your healthcare provider about it.
+If you experience this, and you notice some bleeding and a burning sensation when peeing, consult your healthcare provider.

 The good news is that all this is just temporary.
 In fact, most of these discomforts can be easily eliminated by restoring good blood circulation.
 You can do this by reducing your salt intake, being active instead of sitting for hours at a time, and avoiding high heels and tight pants.

-Finally, in your chest area, you will also notice that your breasts are getting larger and your nipples are darkening.
+Finally, you will also notice that your breasts are getting larger and your nipples are darkening.
 Owing to increased blood flow, you may also see some superficial veins beginning to show.

 You may also be experiencing bouts of headaches from time to time.
 It may have already started a few weeks ago, or you may start getting them on the 13th week.
 Headaches are a common pregnancy symptom and are caused by hormonal changes.